Mention the term “SKU” and the word “proliferation” won’t be far behind.

 It was a notable industry challenge even before the days of omnichannel sales.
 But it’s become even more so now that businesses are trying to attract customers with promises of greater selection, one-stop shopping and endless aisle assortments.

 Everyone knows why this phenomenon has taken hold.
-However, few outside of the logistics and last-mile field know exactly how it impacts fulfillment services pricing.
+However, few outside of the logistics and last-mile field know exactly how it impacts fulfillment center pricing.

 That’s why we’re using this week’s blog to address some of the common questions we get about SKUs and their impact on costs.
 Hopefully, the information can help you answer questions you get about why average costs-per-order are higher than anticipated.